 Making people laugh is the gift that keeps on giving.
-Humor is the number one quality that women desire in their partner.
+For example, humor is the number one quality that women desire in their partner!

 Why?
 Because everyone loves a person who can make them laugh.
 Having a sense of humor is almost a life skill for this day and age.

 While humor is a very general term that includes all that we perceive as funny or enjoyable, theoretically, that’s not all.